ccjmne/blog/content/flight-manual/git-stash-import-export.md

 the top, `3e57536` next, and `73c9bab` (the dummy initial "stash stack" commit) at the bottom.

 _Voilà_!
-You need only your one reference from `git stash export --print`, and can carry around your entire stash stack.
+You need only your one `ref`erence from `git stash export --print`, and can carry around your entire stash stack.

 ## So what?

-There's a counterpart to the `--print` option: `--to-ref <ref>` lets you export your stash stack (in its newly introduced model) to a proper Git ref, which you can then push and fetch like any other reference:
+There's a counterpart to the `--print` option: `--to-ref <ref>` lets you export your stash stack (in its newly introduced model) to a proper Git `ref`erence, which you can then push and fetch like any other:

 ```sh
 git stash export --to-ref refs/my-stash